-Pick a bathroom spot outside, and always take your puppy to that spot using a leash.
+Pick a bathroom spot outside, and always take your puppy (on a leash) to that spot.
 While your puppy is eliminating, use a word or phrase, like "go potty," that you can eventually use before he eliminates to remind him what to do.
 Take him out for a longer walk or some playtime only after he has eliminated.

-Reward your puppy every time he eliminates outdoors.
-Praise him or give him a treat—but remember to do so immediately after he's finished eliminating, not after he comes back inside the house.
-This step is vital, because rewarding your dog for eliminating outdoors is the only way he'll know what's expected of him.
-Before rewarding him, be sure he's finished eliminating.
-Puppies are easily distracted.
-If you praise him too soon, he may forget to finish until he's back in the house.
+Reward your puppy every time she eliminates outdoors.
+Praise her or give her a treat—but remember to do so immediately after she's finished eliminating, not after she comes back inside the house.
+This step is vital, because rewarding your dog for eliminating outdoors is the only way to teach her what's expected of her.
+Before rewarding her, be sure she's finished eliminating.
+Puppies are easily distracted: If you praise her too soon, she may forget to finish until she's back in the house.

 Put your puppy on a regular feeding schedule.
 What goes into a puppy on a schedule comes out of a puppy on a schedule.
 Depending on their age, puppies usually need to be fed three or four times a day.
 Feeding your puppy at the same times each day will make it more likely that he'll eliminate at consistent times as well, and that makes housetraining easier for both of you.

-Don't give your puppy an opportunity to soil in the house; keep an eye on him whenever he's indoors.
+Don't give your puppy an opportunity to soil in the house; keep an eye on him whenever she's indoors.

 Keep your puppy on leash in the yard.
 During the housetraining process, your yard should be treated like any other room in your house.
-Give your puppy some freedom in the house and yard only after he is reliably housetrained.
+Give your puppy some freedom in the house and yard only after she has become reliably housetrained.

-When you're unable to watch your puppy at all times, he should be confined to an area small enough that he won't want to eliminate there.
-The space should be just big enough for him to comfortably stand, lie down, and turn around in.
+When you're unable to watch your puppy at all times, restrict her to an area small enough that she won't want to eliminate there.
+The space should be just big enough for her to comfortably stand, lie down and turn around.
 You can use a portion of a bathroom or laundry room blocked off with baby gates.

-Or you may want to crate train your puppy and use the crate to confine him.
+Or you may want to crate train your puppy and confine him in the crate.
 (Be sure to learn how to use a crate humanely as a method of confinement.)
-If your puppy has spent several hours in confinement, you'll need to take him directly to his bathroom spot as soon as you let him out, and praise him when he eliminates.
+If your puppy has spent several hours in confinement, you'll need to take him directly to his bathroom spot as soon as you let him out—and praise him when he eliminates.